-LW 302 3

-Introduction to Criminal Law and
+LW 302 3 Introduction to Criminal Law and Procedure

-Procedure

-Legal Specialty Course

-The course provides students with a

-The course provides students with an overview of the New York State Penal Law and how cases are handled in the criminal courts.
+Legal Specialty Course The course provides students with an overview of the New York State Penal Law and how cases are handled in the criminal courts.
 The distinctions between criminal and civil law are studied.
 Special emphasis is given to the roles of law enforcement agencies, the courts, lawyers and paralegals.
 Course topics include crimes against persons and property, criminal responsibility, defenses, rights of the accused, pre-trial hearings, trials, sentencing and appeals.
 Students will engage in a hands-on collaborative project involving the rights of the criminally accused culminating in a mock hearing in class.
-Prerequisite: LW 101, LW 103 or CJ department.
+Prerequisite: LW 101, LW 103 or CJ 202.

-LW 303 3 Advanced Legal Writing Legal Specialty Course Students will develop advanced legal analysis and writing skills to complement the basic legal writing and research skills introduced in Legal Research.
-Special emphasis is given to analyzing authorities, briefing cases, synthesizing sources, interpreting primary sources, applying legal reasoning, organizing and drafting legal memoranda and correspondence.
-A review of basic legal research skills is offered to assist students as warranted.
-Prerequisite: LW 103 or permission of

-LW 308 3
+LW 303 3 Advanced Legal Writing

-Estate Administration

 Legal Specialty Course

+Students will develop advanced

+legal analysis and writing skills to

+complement the basic legal writing

+and research skills introduced in Legal

+Research.
+Special emphasis is given

+to analyzing authorities, briefing cases,

+synthesizing sources, interpreting

+primary sources, applying legal

+reasoning, organizing and drafting

+legal memoranda and

+correspondence.
+Prerequisite: LW 103

+or permission of department.

+LW 308 3 Estate Administration

+Legal Specialty Course

 This course surveys the procedures

 utilized and the law of estate

 administration with special emphasis

 given to the role of paralegals.
 The

 course examines what comprises the

 decedent's estate, probate and nonprobate assets, wills and intestacy,

-the Surrogate's Courts Procedure

-Act, including probate proceedings,

-the legal concept of acting in a

-fiduciary capacity, estate taxation and administration, and estate planning.
+the Surrogate's Courts Procedure Act, including probate proceedings, the legal concept of acting in a fiduciary capacity, estate taxation and administration, and estate planning.
 Prerequisites: ACC 205, 12 credit hours in legal specialty courses or upper division status.

-LW 309 3 Business Organizations Law Legal Specialty Course This course is comprised of a study of various business organizations including the sole proprietorship. general and limited partnership, limited liability companies, not for profit, and the business corporation.
+LW 309 Business Organizations Law

+Legal Specialty Course This course is comprised of a study of various business organizations including the sole proprietorship, general and limited partnership, limited liability companies, not for profit, and the business corporation.
 The course will highlight the distinctions between these types of business organizations and emphasize the substantive and procedural operations of the business corporation.
 Practical applications include statutory analysis, preparation of corporate documents and relevant legal research.